Bicycle Laws & Road Cycling Rules in California & the Central Coast

 Can I Ride My Bicycle on Highways & Freeways?

 Generally, cycling isn’t allowed on major highways.
 However, some highways, including our scenic Highway 1 and Highway 46, Highway 227, and parts of Highway 101, allow cycling.
+Also note that when some highways, such as Highway 1, are closed to vehicular traffic, bicycling may sometimes still be allowed.
 Look out for signage that indicates cycling is allowed.

 While there aren’t any toll roads on the Central Coast, keep in mind that cycling isn’t allowed past toll booths.